FahidLatheef/flask-api/README.md

-# flask-api
+# Sanic-api
-Flask-API using flask-restx
+Restful-API using Sanic

 ## Setup